farrokhi/pyprotosim/doc/readme.txt

 - EAP: decode AT_ENCR_DATA to get Pseudonym/Re-auth Identity
 - EAP: HSS simulator
 - RADIUS: encrypt/decrypt password
+- LDAP: LDAP server simulator
 - tested on Linux, Solaris 10-x86 and Windows XP

 I did not bother too much to analyze/decode packets.
 Wireshark is much better tool for such details.
-It should be rather easy to add support if you need it (e.g. extend simplified dictionary, define enumerated AVPS...).
+It should be rather easy to add support if you need it .
 Please note that it is not fully tested (I never needed some types, and I'm not developing it as universal library, so be warned...)